repotagger/sample-js-library/README.md

 # sample-js-library
-[js,library] This is a sample Javascript library.
+This is a sample Javascript library.